g2k19/number-guessing-game/README.md

 ## freeCodeCamp Requirements

-This project fulfills all freeCodeCamp requirements:
+This project fulfills all freeCodeCamp requirements.